ArfNtz/render/README.md

 - existing libraries have features or full implementations from which I only need a small part
 - 'render' is around 30 lines of code (View.swift)
 - write reusable web components in a simple way
-- benefit from swift power while waiting for a "swiftUI to browser" official implementation
+- benefit from swift's simple syntax

 ## The `Flyer` example